hashicorp/vault-ssh-helper/README.md

 |`auth`           |PAM type that the configuration applies to.
 |`requisite`      |If the external command fails, the authentication should fail.
 |`pam_exec.so`    |PAM module that runs an external command.
 In this case, an SSH agent.
-|`quiet`          |Supress the messages (error) from being displayed at the prompt.
+|`quiet`          |Supress the exit status of agent from being displayed.
-|`expose_authtok` |Binary can access the password entered at the prompt.
+|`expose_authtok` |Binary can read the password from stdin.
 |`vault-ssh-agent`|Absolute path to agent's binary.
-|`log`            |Agent's log file.
+|`log`            |Path to agent's log file.
 |`config-file`    |Parameter to `vault-ssh-agent`, the path to config file.

 Lastly, return if agent authenticates the client successfully.
-This is a hack to gracefully return by closing an open pipe.
+This is a workaround to gracefully return by closing an open pipe.

 |Option          |Description |
 |----------------|------------|